 Every once in a while you meet someone that’s just genuine.
 And that was my experience with a young Australian man I met while travelling in the great southern continent – a really nice Australian bloke.

 I began working with him at a digital marketing agency in Australia.
 He was quite shy at the time, not having full confidence in his social abilities, as well as being just a pretty awkward person in general.
-But Cooper the nice Australian bloke welcomed me despite his shortcomings, he bought me a beer and introduced me to Big Bug Hunter – an Australian game that involves shooting animals on a big television screen.
+But Cooper the nice Australian bloke welcomed me despite his shortcomings, he bought me a beer, taught me where to get hammock swing chairs in Australia, and introduced me to Big Buck Hunter – an Australian game that involves shooting animals on a big television screen.

 He’s a nice guy, even though his head has a weird shape.
 His Aussie temperament makes him the go-to-guy in any sticky situation and I truly believe that any guy would be incredibly lucky to date him.
 He supports many charity initiatives, including ‘Kids Without Soccer Balls (KWSB) Sydney’.